cs432-websci-fall20/hw3-ranking-DesmondChambers/report.md

 ### Q3.
 Rank with PageRank Answer

 All my page ranks are 0/10 except for one that was n/a.
+I think because all most of these pages are news source and are dynamic.

 ![page ranks](./question_3/PageRanks.png)